 Matzatlan comes alive in the evening with bright lights, music spilling out of open doors, and a temp that is shirt sleeve.
 Our Hotel Playa is hosting a bridge tournament and during the day its tables are packed with foursomes playing duplicate bridge, racking up master’s points, and discussing strategy.

 This meal we try tortilla soup and chicken wings.
-Ordering food is a tricky business even though menus show pictures and have food descriptions written in English as well as Spanish.
+Ordering food is a tricky business in Mexico even though menus show pictures and have food descriptions written in English as well as Spanish.
 The tendency is too order too much, not like most of what you order, and drink instead.